reidrac/msx-pixel-tools/README.md

 Converts a RGB PNG image to a MSX Screen 2 tileset.

-There's a limit in 256 tiles.
+The output is limited to 256 tiles.

 ## png2scr